How do I apply and where is the Expression of Interest form?

 - Particular rotations that you are hoping to acquire and why.

-- The skills, knowledge and attitudes that you bring to the position and how they relate to this clinical area.
+- The skills, knowledge and attitudes that you bring to the training position and how they relate to this clinical area.

 - If you are applying to a rural training program, why you are interested in this and whether you have ever worked, studied or lived in a rural area.
 This should include information about the period, activity and location.